 Actively disengaged staff have a huge impact on profitability.

 Customer Experience.
 An important part of the reason why customers do business with companies is based on the level of service they receive.
-In a customer-centric organsation the impact of a disgruntled employee is significant.
+In a customer-centric organisation the impact of a disgruntled employee is significant.
 Two-thirds of customers won't return after a poor experience, and the disengaged representative will rarely own the customer's problem.
 Customers need to know that the representative is empowered to resolve the problem, influencing the customer's emotional connection along the way.

 Productivity.
 Some research notes that disengaged employees make 100 times more errors than their engaged colleagues – this is a lot of productivity lost through rework, never mind errors that have bigger consequences.
 They also tend take time out to check Facebook, take a break and chat.
-When disengaged employees call in sick, not only is their theoretical work capacity lost, but their engaged colleagues have to pick up the slack.
+When disengaged employees call in sick, not only is their theoretical work capacity lost, but their engaged colleagues must pick up the slack.
 Some research puts the cost to the company of an actively disengaged employee at one-third of their salary - £10,000 for someone making £30,000 per year.

 Profitability.
 The three categories above all contribute to unnecessary cost or loss of opportunity.
 Worse, studies have shown that companies with the 'average' level of disengaged staff have a revenue which is reduced by 33% of comparable organisations with much higher engagement.